This post may contain affiliate links. Please read our disclosure policy.

 - Reserve 1 tablespoon the cake flour.
 Whisk the remaining cake flour, baking powder, baking soda, and salt in a large bowl and set aside.

-- In a small bowl, whisk together the yogurt, lemon zest, and lemon juice and set aside.
+- Whisk together the yogurt, lemon zest, and lemon juice in a small bowl and set aside.

 - With a separate bowl, toss the fresh blueberries with reserved 1 tablespoon of cake flour and the finely chopped mint leaves.
 Set aside.